cdapio/cdap/cdap-docs/examples-manual/source/examples/hello-world.rst

 Injecting a Name
 ------------------------------

 In the Application's detail page, under *Process*, click on *WhoFlow*.
 This takes you to the flow details page.
+Click on the *Start* button in the right-side, below the green arrow.
+The flow's label will change to *Running* when it is ready to receive events.

 Now click on the *who* stream on the left side of the flow visualization, which brings up a pop-up window.
 Enter a name and click the *Inject* button.
 After you close the pop-up window, you will see that the counters for both the stream and the *saver* flowlet increase to 1.
 You can repeat this step to enter more names, but remember that only the last name is stored in the key-value table.

 Using the Procedure
 ------------------------------

 Go back to the Application's detail page, and under Query, click on the *Greeting* procedure.
+Click on the *Start* button in the right-side, below the green arrow.
+The procedure's label will change to *Running* when it is ready to receive events.

 Now you can make a request to the procedure: Enter "greet" for the method and click the Execute button.
 At the bottom of the page you will see the procedure's response.
 If the last name you entered was *Tom*, this will be "Hello, Tom!".

 Retrieving Metrics
 ------------------------------